 Like most people, you probably think that when you throw your plastic bottle into the recycling bin it will, logically, be taken to a recycling center.
-Here are two recent and significant problems about this process:
+Here are two recent and significant problems with this process:

 - Most plastic that are meant to be recycled, are actually not.
 In 2018 only 8.7% of recyclable plastic was actually recycled in the US.